-For the past twenty years, Transportation Riders United has fought to give transit riders a voice when they have been excluded from the transportation conversation.
-Over those years, we have advocated for better bus service, defended and protected our transit service providers' limited resources, and even helped architect the Regional Transit Authority.
-Our hard work has paid off - given the narrow defeat of the 2016 regional transit vote, it is clear that the Motor City is ready for mobility options beyond the car.
+For the past twenty years, Transportation Riders United has fought for better bus service, defended and protected our transit service providers' limited resources, and even helped architect the Regional Transit Authority.
+Our hard work has paid off - despite the narrow defeat of the 2016 regional transit vote, it is clear that the Motor City is ready for mobility options beyond the car.

-At TRU, we are supportive of the most transit for the most people in the shortest amount of time.
-We have always advocated for public transit and will continue to do so, but we also acknowledge the changing mobility landscape.
-With advances such as autonomous vehicles, shared ride services, electric scooters, and more, even more options now exist for citizens across the region and the transit system is likely to evolve.
-TRU is committed to staying up to date on these changes and remaining true to our mission to improve and promote transit in greater Detroit.
+At TRU, we work to ensure the most transit options for the most people in the shortest amount of time.
+We have long advocated for public transit as we explore other affordable, sustainable mobility options.
+With advances such as autonomous vehicles, shared ride services, electric scooters, and more, we will support mobility options that improve equitable access and mobility for all citizens across the region.

 Our charge at TRU is to ensure every citizen, including our most vulnerable, can get where they need to go, having access to jobs and opportunities no matter where they live.
-We hope you will join us in shaping that future, and together, we can help build a more vibrant and inclusive Southeast Michigan.
+TRU Board members make all of TRU's work possible, providing essential leadership, guidance, ambassadorship, and support.
+Those who join us in shaping that future will help build a more vibrant and inclusive Southeast Michigan.

-Thank you, and I look forward to hearing from you soon,
+Thank you, and we look forward to hearing from you soon,